Fibrocystic breast disease

 You may need further tests if a lump was found during a breast exam or your mammogram result was abnormal.
 Another mammogram and breast ultrasound may be done.

-Women who have no symptoms or only mild symptoms do not need treatment.
+Women who have no symptoms or only mild symptoms DO NOT need treatment.

 - Apply heat or ice on the breast

-- Wear a well-fitting or sports bra
+- Wear a well-fitting bra or a sports bra

 Some women believe that eating less fat, caffeine, or chocolate helps with their symptoms.
-But there is no good evidence that these measures help.
+There is no evidence that these measures help.

 Vitamin E, thiamine, magnesium, and evening primrose oil are not harmful in most cases.
-But studies have not shown these to be helpful.
-Before taking any medicine or supplement, talk with your health care provider.
+Studies have not shown these to be helpful.
+Talk with your provider before taking any medicine or supplement.

-For more severe symptoms, your health care provider may prescribe hormones, such as birth control pills or other medicine.
+For more severe symptoms, your provider may prescribe hormones, such as birth control pills or other medicine.
 Take the medicine exactly as instructed.
 Be sure to let your provider know if you have side effects from the medicine.

-If your breast exams and mammograms are normal, you do not need to worry about your symptoms.
-Fibrocystic breast changes do not increase your risk of breast cancer.
+If your breast exams and mammograms are normal, you DO NOT need to worry about your symptoms.
+Fibrocystic breast changes DO NOT increase your risk of breast cancer.
 Symptoms usually improve after menopause.

-Call your health care provider if:
+Call your provider if you:

-You have new discharge from the nipple or any discharge that is bloody or clear
+- You have new discharge from the nipple or any discharge that is bloody or clear.

-You have redness or puckering of the skin, or flattening or indentation of the nipple
+- You have redness or puckering of the skin, or flattening or indentation of the nipple.

-- Last reviewed on 11/5/2012
+- Last reviewed on 11/11/2016